Monk MCP Is Enabled Automatically

 Two Patterns

-When you enable MCP, Monk writes client-native config for the current project:| Agent | Config location |
+During setup, Monk writes client-native config for the current project:| Agent | Config location |

 |---|---|